DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 .. figure:: ../../images/tutorials/custom_func/05.png

-    When the macro-command has finished, we can see the new image in the "Image panel".
+    When the macro-command has finished, we can see the new image in the "Image Panel".
     Our filter has been applied to the image, and we can see that the noise has been reduced.